 As an organisational partner of the Fundraising Institute of Australia, we comply with the standards of Missions Interlink and we also engage Bentleys Brisbane (Audit) to perform a thorough audit on our financial reports each year.

 In addition, Compassion International has a global internal audit and risk management function that routinely monitors financial and operational integrity at child development centres and field offices across the globe.
-As part of this, Compassion reviews project partner financial activity and conducts child development centre visits on a regular basis, which can include audits.
-This way we can ensure all programs are meeting minimum standards of financial accountability and programmatic integrity.
+As part of this, Compassion reviews project partner financial activity and conducts child development centre visits periodically, which can include audits.
+This way we can endeavour to ensure all programs are meeting minimum standards of financial accountability and programmatic integrity.